LtSnakePlissken/Q/docs/how-to-setup-validator.md

 > **Note: ** *Following our example, pwd.txt contains the password to encrypted file "UTC--2021-01-18T11-36-28.705754426Z--b3ff24f818b0ff6cc50de951bcb8f86b52287dac" in clear text.*

+If you want to change the password in the future, you need to stop the node first.

+    docker-compose down

+Then start password reset procedure with

+    docker-compose run node --datadir /data account update 0xb3ff24f818b0ff6cc50de951bcb8f86b52287dac

+> **Note: ** *You need to remove address _0xb3ff24f818b0ff6cc50de951bcb8f86b52287dac_ and add your account address instead.*

 ## Get Q tokens

 In order to become a validator, you will need to put some stake in validators contract, so you need Q tokens for this.
 We are working on a public listing of the Q token at the moment.